Ginfofinance/BovDbV2repository/README.md

 *BovDbV2repository/Codes*	Folder with examples of access/use of the database

-In case the BovDB is used for scientific or academic purposes, include a citation to this paper as following in Section “Reference”.
+In case the BovDB is used for scientific or academic purposes, include a citation to this paper as follows in Section “Reference”.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_